Skip to main content

 Honest Assessment: Is DSA Right for Your Child?

-DSA suits some children brilliantly and causes others significant stress.
+DSA suits some children brilliantly and causes others significant stress — the difference is almost always whether the talent and school fit are genuine.
 Before pursuing DSA, consider these questions honestly:

 DSA is likely suitable if: